Pain management in cattle | Dechra UK

 Role of pain management in sustainable dairy and beef production add

 Pain management in cattle is a critical component of animal welfare and sustainable livestock production.
 While pain is common in dairy and beef cattle due to diseases and routine husbandry procedures, it often goes under-recognized and inconsistently treated.
-This article explores the challenges of assessing pain in cattle, current practices in Europe, and the need for systematic, evidence-based approaches to improve welfare and industry sustainability.

 Read more